These Oat & Banana Cookies are about as healthy and tasty as they come. In fact they are so healthy, they are good enough for breakfast!

 - Ground Ginger

 My fussy little eater couldn’t believe her eyes when I presented these yesterday morning.
 “Cookies for breakfast Mummy?”.
 She happily munched away on two while I chuckled to myself, thinking if only she knew they were essentially porridge in a cookie form!

-These cookies are also are great way to use up those black and over ripe bananas bananas lurking at the bottom of your fruit bowl.
+These oat and banana cookies are also are great way to use up those black and over ripe bananas bananas lurking at the bottom of your fruit bowl.
 The riper the better for this recipe as the banana will be sweeter.

 - 100g oats

 - 2 ripe bananas

 - 25g chocolate chips

 - Heat the oven to 160c.
 Place some baking parchment onto a cookie tray.

 - Blitz the oats in a food processor for a couple of minutes until they are of a finer consistency.